Bernard Destremau: Biography

-After the war, still playing tennis for France, he became a diplomat and was posted to Egypt during the Suez Canal crisis, South Africa and Belgium.
+After the war, still playing tennis for France, he became a diplomat and was posted to Egypt during the Suez Canal crisis, to South Africa and to Belgium.
 Venturing into politics he was elected député for Versailles in 1967 and held the seat until 1978, became Secretary of State for Foreign Affairs in 1974, and retired in 1981 after a last post as ambassador to Argentina.
 In politics he entertained a marked friendship with President Valéry Giscard d'Estaing.

 A prolific writer of books on history and politics, he became a member of the French Académie des Sciences Morales et Politiques in 1996.
 He wrote his autobiography, Le Cinquième Set, and biographies of General Weygand and Marshal de Lattre.

-Destremau married Diane de Pracomtal in 1954 and was the father of a daughter and two sons.
+Destremau married Diane de Pracomtal in 1954 and fathered a daughter and two sons.
 His wife died in December 2016.

-His son Christian has written books on WWII intelligence (Garbo; Ce que savaient les Alliés; Le Moyen-Orient pendant la Seconde Guerre Mondiale), a biography of Laurence of Arabia, Churchill et la France, a book about the lifetime relations of Winston Churchill and the French and a biography of Ian Fleming, the inventor of James Bond.
-None of these works have yet been translated into English.
+His son Christian has written books on WWII intelligence (Garbo; Ce que savaient les Alliés; Le Moyen-Orient pendant la Seconde Guerre Mondiale), a biography of Laurence of Arabia, Churchill et la France, a book about the lifetime relations of Winston Churchill and the French, and biographies of Ian Fleming, the inventor of James Bond, and of King Ibn Saud (2024).
+To date none of these works have been translated into English.

 Sébastien Destremau, the sailing professional who has competed internationally (Sydney to Hobart Yacht Race, Vendée Globe, Route du Rhum) is his great-nephew.